 What is the Average Cost of a Racehorse with Tobin Stables?

-A ten percent share of one of Tobin Stables thoroughbreds will usually be in the range of $3,000.00 - $15,000.00, plus partnership setup fees, and monthly expenses.
+A ten percent share of one of Tobin Stables thoroughbreds will usually be in the range of $3,000.00 - $15,000.00 along with monthly expenses.

 What is the Monthly Cost of Racehorse Ownership?

 Monthly expense estimate is $300.00 – $400.00 for a ten percent share.
-Each partner is responsible for your pro rata share of horse related expenses; expenses are billed monthly.
+Each co-owner is responsible for your pro rata share of horse related expenses; expenses are billed monthly.
 These costs would be offset by any purse earnings, of course.
-Tobin Stables does require a minimum of two months (60 Days) expenses, cash on hand, to be always in each partnership’s account.
+Tobin Stables does require a minimum of two months (60 Days) expenses, cash on hand, to be always in each co-owner's account.

 What Does the Monthly Cost of Racehorse Ownership Consist of?

 It all starts with the trainer’s day rate, which includes the stall, feed, conditioning, and care.
 Trainers typically have a staff of people they employ to assist in the process, including assistants, hotwalkers, grooms, exercise riders, race day pony etc. Other expenses include veterinary care, transportation, blacksmith, jockey mount fee, Tobin Stables management fees.

 There is a tremendous amount of work put into organizing horses for co-ownership opportunities.
 It begins with recruitment of co-owners, keeping track of financials, research into sales/auctions, scouting potential claims, communicating with our trainers and co-owners, newsletters and social media communications, race day coordination, and so much more.
 Because of all this coordination, Tobin Stables charges a monthly management fee of $50.00 per horse/co-owner.
 There is no % taken out for earnings, purchase, sales, or other hidden charges you may find with other partnerships offered in the industry.
 At the end of the day, we do this for the love of the sport; to help educate and promote.